lizzy-0323/ob-operator-mcp-server/README.md

 - All functions are implemented by calling the underlying okctl command-line tool, so ensure okctl is properly installed and configured
 - Most functions provide a namespace parameter with a default value of "default", which can be specified as needed
 - Some operations (such as deleting clusters, deleting tenants) may be irreversible, please proceed with caution
+- When executing SQL queries, it is recommended to provide a more precise prompt, otherwise it may return an error
 - It is recommended to perform backups before executing important operations

 ## Contributing